DoctorKhan/best_practices/README.md

    - Maintain three branches: main, staging, and development.
 2. **Testing Branch**
    - The testing branch should initially fail tests.
-   - Once all tests pass, merge the testing branch into development.
+   - Once all tests pass, merge the development branch into staging.
 3. **Development Branch**
-   - The development branch should always pass tests (always green).
+   - The main branch should always pass tests (always green).
-   - Deploy the development branch to a staging server for user acceptance testing.
+   - Deploy the staging branch to a staging server for user acceptance testing.
    - If it works well in the staging server, then merge it into the main branch and deploy it to the production server.

 ## Test Driven Development (TDD)
 1. Write the test first that fails (red), then commit code to testing.
 2. Write code until the test passes (green).
-3. Commit code and merge it into development.
+3. Commit code and merge it into the next branch.

 ## Deployment Procedure
-1. After passing tests, merge the development branch into the main branch.
+1. After passing unit tests, merge the development branch into the staging branch.
-2. Push from the development machine to GitHub, then pull onto the staging or production machine.
+2. After passing integration tests, deploy the staging branch to staging server.
-3. Do a pull request for code reviewing before merging into the main branch.
+3. After passing live testing, do a pull request for code reviewing before merging into the main branch.
+4. After code review, accept the pull request to be merged into main and deploy to production server